-Proceedings for the assessment of multiple civil penalties for multiple violations may be consolidated into a single proceeding or bifurcated into separate proceedings, at DEQ's discretion.
-Additionally, DEQ, at its discretion, may consolidate or bifurcate contested case hearings involving the same fact or set of facts constituting the violation.
+Each and every violation is a separate and distinct violation, and in cases of continuing violations, each day's continuance is a separate and distinct violation.
+Proceedings for the assessment of multiple civil penalties for multiple violations may, however, be consolidated into a single proceeding or bifurcated into separate proceedings, at the department's discretion.
+Additionally, the department, at its discretion, may consolidate or bifurcate contested case hearings involving the same fact or set of facts constituting the violation.

 Hist.: DEQ 78, f.
 9-6-74, ef.
 9-25-74; DEQ 21-1992, f. & cert. ef.
-8-11-92; Renumbered from 340-012-0035 by DEQ 18-2003, f. & cert. ef.
-12-12-03; DEQ 1-2014, f. & cert. ef.
-1-6-14
+8-11-92; Renumbered from 340-

-Burden and Standard of Proof in Contested Case Hearings; DEQ Interpretation of Rules and Statutory Terms
+012-0035 by DEQ 18-2003, f. & cert. ef.
+12-12-03

-(1) The participant who asserts a fact or position is the proponent of that fact or position and has the burden of presenting evidence to support that fact or position, unless the burden is specifically allocated differently by a statute or rule.
+Burden and Standard of Proof in Contested Case Hearings; Department Interpretation of Rules and Statutory Terms

-- (3) In reviewing DEQ's interpretation of a DEQ rule as applied in a formal enforcement action, an administrative law judge must follow DEQ's interpretation if that interpretation is both plausible and reasonably consistent with the wording of the rule and the underlying statutes.
-The administrative law judge may state, on the record, an alternative interpretation for consideration on appeal. - (4) With the exception of exact terms that do not require interpretation, an administrative law judge shall give DEQ's interpretation of statutory terms the appropriate deference in light of DEQ's expertise with the subject matter, DEQ's experience with the statute, DEQ's involvement in the relevant legislative process, and the degree of discretion accorded DEQ by the legislature.
+- (1) The participant who asserts a fact or position is the proponent of that fact or position and has the burden of presenting evidence to support that fact or position. - (2) All findings in a proposed or final order must be based on a preponderance of evidence in the record unless another standard is specifically required by statute or rule. - (3) In reviewing the department's interpretation of a department rule as applied in a formal enforcement action, an administrative law judge must follow the department's interpretation if that interpretation is both plausible and reasonably consistent with the wording of the rule and the underlying statutes.
+The administrative law judge may state, on the record, an alternative interpretation for consideration on appeal. - (4) With the exception of exact terms that do not require interpretation, an administrative law judge shall give the department's interpretation of statutory terms the appropriate deference in light of the department's expertise with the subject matter, the department's experience with the statute, the department's involvement in the relevant legislative process, and the degree of discretion accorded the department by the legislature.